Thinking of Applying

 You'll have a very demanding schedule.
 Very.

-SISE is sometimes referred to as a “boot camp.”
+Folks sometimes refer to SISE as a “boot camp.”
 Participants should expect a full schedule:

 Be committed to the two weeks.
 Every day.

 Applicants are expected to attend all activities.
-SISE has strict attendance policies and reserves the right to dismiss participants that miss days or who are continually late to activities.
-Participants who are expelled from the program may lose financial support.
+SISE has strict attendance policies and reserves the right to dismiss participants that miss days or who are continually late to events.
+Participants expelled from the program will lose financial support - including lodging.

-- Except in extreme instances, participants who are ill, tired, or sleep-deprived :) are still expected to attend all events.
+Except in extreme instances, participants who are sick, tired, or sleep-deprived :) are still expected to attend all events.
 Participants who fall gravely ill, or experience a personal emergency, will be excused.

 You need to step outside your comfort zone.
 Get outside the box.

-If you are accepted into the program, you need to be open to intellectual and experiential growth in unfamiliar ways.
+If you're accepted into the program, you should be open to intellectual and experiential growth in unfamiliar ways.

 How do I apply?

-2. Skype or Google Hangouts Username: At least one is required.
+2. Skype or Google Hangouts Username: You'll need one of these for step three.